kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 We are considering adding a new `.spec.requesters[].type` field.
 This would help us distinguish between different eviction types.
-The default or explicitly defined `Soft` behavior gives each interceptor unlimited time, provided they responds periodically within a timeframe of less than 20 minutes.
+The default or explicitly defined `Soft` behavior gives each responder unlimited time, provided they responds periodically within a timeframe of less than 20 minutes.
 This would give each requester a way to request the gracefulness of the eviction (e.g. normal vs spot VM disruption).
 We would have to combine this list of types into final type and report in the status.

 We can introduce a more disruptive eviction request types.
-For example `Hard`, `SoftWithDeadline`, etc. The `Hard` type would allow us to use the interceptor infrastructure and graceful termination in any pod deletion call.
+For example `Hard`, `SoftWithDeadline`, etc. The `Hard` type would allow us to use the responder infrastructure and graceful termination in any pod deletion call.
 We have to examine each use case to determine the appropriate level of "softness" or "hardness" for each eviction request.
-For instance, we could introduce timeouts or deadlines for each interceptor or for the eviction request as a whole.
+For instance, we could introduce timeouts or deadlines for each responder or for the eviction request as a whole.

 This would help us introduce a graceful eviction in the following cases, among others:
 - Taint Based Eviction